reynolds-adam/reynolds-adam.github.io/_posts/2018-12-18-BruceBowen.md

 ---
 date: 2018-12-18T00:45:05-04:00
+title: "The Curious Case of Bruce Bowen"
+excerpt: "Bruce Bowen is a strange case because his 3pt% was higher than his FT% in the 2002-03 NBA season."
 description: "3pt% by FT%"
+# category:
 tags: ["tableau", "data-viz"]
-title: "The Curious Case of Bruce Bowen"
+layout: single
+author_profile: true
 type: posts
 classes: wide

 ---

-My friend, created this cool visualization to compare 3pt shooting percentage vs free throw percentage.
-Bruce Bowen was a strange case because his 3pt% was above average and his FT% was below average.
+A friend of mine created this cool visualization to compare 3pt shooting percentage vs free throw percentage for NBA players.
+Bruce Bowen is a strange case because his 3pt% was higher than his FT% in the 2002-03 NBA season.

 Check out how your favorite players stack up by searching in the box and clicking on the player's name.